SUYASH-a17/AWS-Data-Engineer-Notes/README.md

 - What is cleaning in your dictionary?
 Fiil null?
 Normalize the dataset?
 Or keep it raw?
 - Tracing the source of errors in data for data integrity.
 - Make changes in the dataset after careful consideration.
 - Valuable Raw data shouldn't be affected after data cleaning.

 Transformation includes changing data according to certain standards.
+Advanced transformation includes filtering records, joint operations, splitting columns, aggregating rows and data validation.